nxsyed/ReactChatEngineApp/README.md

-# Chat Engine OpenGraph Example
+# React Chat App ChatEngine Example

 This is the example of how to add opengraph to your Chat Engine project using react with the chat engine plugin.